leszkolukasz/stl_viewer/README.md

 - dotted style - displays object's wireframe using evenly spaced dots
 - ASCII style (inspired by Andy Sloane's [idea](https://www.a1k0n.net/2011/07/20/donut-math.html)) - displays object's wireframe using ASCII characters

 In its functionality this app is quite similar to traditional STL viewers.
-Displayed object can be rotated, moved on the screen and zoomed in and out, all by using key shortcuts.
+Displayed object can be rotated, moved on the screen and zoomed in and out by using key shortcuts.
 STL files can be loaded using native file selector, and to increase FPS one can change the resolution (that is how many details to render) of the object.

 ## Installation